cortside/csharp.examples/README.md

     * Order is the aggregate root.
     * Address is the dependent/child.
 Order has a reference navigation to the Address.
 There is no inverse navigation from Address to Order
     * Order implies an FK to Address in the table definition, but does not expose AddressId outside of the Address child.
-* Each post can have many tags and each tag can have many posts (many-to-many):
+* Each Item can have many suppliers and each supplier can have many items (many-to-many):
     * Many-to-many relationships are a further layer over two one-to-many relationships.
-Many-to-many relationships are covered later in this document.
-    * Post.Tags is a collection navigation from a post to all the associated tags.
-Post.Tags is the inverse navigation for Tag.Posts.
-    * Tag.Posts is a collection navigation from a tag to all the associated posts.
-Tag.Posts is the inverse navigation for Post.Tags.
+    * Item.Suppliers is a collection navigation from an item to all the associated suppliers.
+There is no inverse navigation for Supplier.